-Service Objective: Units Pledged- TBD; Units Delivered - 9 (Glebe Park Workforce Units) Performance Measurement: Objective: Decent Affordable Housing; Outcome: Affordability Program/Activity: Federal Neighborhood Stabilization Program (NSP) Provider(s): City of Alexandria Office of Housing
+Service Objective: Units Pledged- TBD; Units Delivered - 9 (Glebe Park Workforce Units) Performance Measurement: Objective: Decent Affordable Housing; Outcome: Affordability Program/Activity: Federal Neighborhood Stabilization Program (NSP)

 Target Population: Extremely Low-to Moderate Income Homebuyers

 Program/Activity Description: Provides grants to local communities to purchase foreclosed or abandoned homes and to rehabilitate, resell, or redevelop these homes in order to stabilize neighborhoods and stem the decline of house values of neighboring homes.
 Properties will be originally acquired by AHDC and rehabilitated by RTA.
 The City will be providing loans to households to purchase homes.